g3jiawei/Calendar/Phase4/Product.md

 Give your TA and/or instructor some context, before they see your live presentation.

 Our value proposition is the following:
+Manage course content in the most convenient way, both offline and online.
+Online provides the immediate feed from classmates as opposed to the traditional information generated from the instructor.
+Reversely, asking questions to the right audience.
+Ultimately improve your academic efficiency in a mobile-friendly environment, in terms of information receiving and collaboration.
 The typical user is immediately educated of the benefits of using iCalendar.
 The focus is optimally emphasized with the use of a cover page that allows the user to register, this will be added on in later phases when product is complete to vision.
 It's all about the focus, afterall it is a student focuessed product.
 Without input, the user will not have the managing capability of iCalendar.